LeeMorinUCF/QMB3311S22/demo_01_PP_Ch_1_2_hello_python/README.md

 To say that python is a *high-level language* is to say that there are several levels of interpretation between the python script that you type and the operations that are actually run on the computer.
 This form of computing is often slower to run but faster to code.
-In comparison, languages such as C++ or Fortran are low-level languages that are slower to code, must be compiled before running, instead of interpreted as they run, but run much faster.
+In comparison, languages such as C++ or Fortran are low-level languages that are slower to code and must be compiled before running, instead of interpreted as the program runs, but these run much faster.
-Python is known to have a flatter learning curve that these low-level languages but, as a general-purpose language, the learning curve is steeper than that for languages such as R, which are designed for specific purposes.
+Python is known to have a flatter learning curve than these low-level languages but, as a general-purpose language, the learning curve is steeper than that for languages such as R, which are designed for specific purposes.

 ## How do *you* run programs on computers?